 2) Safely reduce the size and racial disparity of the prison population through research, legislative/policy advocacy, and litigation/legal representation to directly attack Ohio’s prison overcrowding crisis.
 We promote evidence-based strategies that enhance public safety.

-These national resources may also be of help to people in prison in Ohio:
+These national self-help guides may be useful to people in prison in Ohio:

 A challenge to our colleagues: